openshift/origin-aggregated-logging/docs/deploy-event-router.md

 # Deploying Event Router
 As of 4.0, the EventRouter is not deployable by the `cluster-logging-operator`.
 Creating a deployment using the following template will enable event collection equivalent to the same capability from 3.11 releases or earlier.
-Currently, all events are logged to `STDOUT`, collected by the logging collector and indexed to the `.operations` index when the `EventRouter` is deployed into an operations namespace (e.g. `openshift-*`).
+Currently, all events are logged to `STDOUT`, collected by the cluster logging collector and indexed to the `.operations` index when the `EventRouter` is deployed into an operations namespace (e.g. `openshift-*`).
 Elevated permissions are required to create the cluster level roles and bindings referenced in the following template:

 ```